Aliases for BVES Gene

 GeneCards Summary for BVES Gene

 BVES (Blood Vessel Epicardial Substance) is a Protein Coding gene.
-Among its related pathways are RNA transport and Ribosome biogenesis in eukaryotes.
-GO annotations related to this gene include structural molecule activity.
+Diseases associated with BVES include tetralogy of fallot.
+Among its related pathways are Gene Expression and RNA transport.
+GO annotations related to this gene include structural molecule activity and cAMP binding.
 An important paralog of this gene is POPDC3.

 UniProtKB/Swiss-Prot for BVES Gene